Muriel-Salvan/AutoTest/README.md

 * A new quest that references all the tests suites that are available, as attached scripts to a reference alias.
 * A test cell named `AutoTest_TestHall` with some markers and an activator to run tests.

+## Tools you can use with AutoTest

+* [Modsvaskr](https://www.nexusmods.com/skyrimspecialedition/mods/42521): This command-line application is helping gamers making a heavy-modded game stable.
+It automates a lot of setup and tests, and will use AutoTest when such tests are required to be automated in-game.
+* [AutoTest Worldspace Location Generator](https://github.com/KenR9001/AUTOTEST_Worldspace_Location_Generator/releases): This command-line application generates Locations tests' run list based on user input (worldspace and ranged coordinates).
+This way you can easily have a full tests run that covers an area of any worldspace.

 ## Developers corner

 ### Build a packaged version of AutoTest from the source